 Thank you for visiting Oona's page.
 Oona is a bright, loving and brave six year old girl with a complex neurological condition.
 She was born with incredible drive to overcome her challenges and live her life to its fullest.

 We are looking for support to provide Oona with:

 1. Splints and adapted shoes.
 These enable her to keep making progress with her walking, and need remade as Oona grows.

-3. Ongoing access to regular hydrotherapy, which has been particularly helpful for her.
+3. Ongoing access to therapies including hydrotherapy, which has been particularly helpful for her.